zgmartin/near-n/README.md

 Do to the large dimensionality of bit images(64x64=4096), the images were transformed to avoid high dimensional search.
 Large dimensions within machine learning is often a problem(the curse of dimensionality), so the data was transformed to a lower dimension(8x8=64).

 The nearest neighbors can be found by using a variety of distance measuring metrics.
-The metrics used in this program are euclidean distance and Manhattan distance.
+The metrics used in this program are Euclidean distance and Manhattan distance.

-The data set for this project ca be found at http://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits
+The data set for this project ca be found at: http://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits

 ###Results: